 Debt ceiling negotiations in the summer of 2023 between President Biden and then-House Speaker Kevin McCarthy resulted in a hand-shake deal to redirect portions of the additional IRS funding, trimming \$10 billion out of the enforcement allocation in fiscal 2024 and an additional \$10 billion in fiscal 2025.
 Under the continuing resolution adopted by Congress on January 18, 2024, for funding the government through the beginning of March 2024, the \$10 billion reallocation for fiscal year 2025 is accelerated to fiscal year 2024, resulting in reallocating \$20 billion from the enforcement portion all in fiscal 2024.
+See Cady Stanton, IRS Spending Stays Flat in Plan to Avert Shutdown, 182 TAX NOTES FEDERAL 532 (Jan.
+15, 2024).

 Interestingly, a study titled "A Welfare Analysis of Tax Audits Across the Income Distribution" finds that IRS audits of high-income taxpayers provides an estimated 12-to-1 return of each dollar spent on an audit of the taxpayer.
 Their estimated returns are vastly higher that the roughly 2.5-to-1 return estimated by the Congressional Budget Office in its analysis of the effects of the additional IRS funding under the Inflation Reduction Act.
-See Jonathan Curry, IRS Sitting on Gold Mine of Potential Revenue, Study Suggests, TAX NOTES (June 16, 2023) (for each dollar spent, audits of taxpayers in the 70th to 80th percentiles produce a return of \$9.06, and audits of taxpayers in the 90th to 99th percentiles yield \$12.48, including the deterrent effect on the audited taxpayers in future years).
+See Jonathan Curry, IRS Sitting on Gold Mine of Potential Revenue, Study Suggests, TAX NOTES (June 16, 2023) (for each dollar spent, audits of taxpayers in the 70th to 80th percentiles produce a return of \$9.06, and audits of taxpayers in the 90th percentiles yield \$12.48, including the deterrent effect on the audited taxpayers in future years).